pranav997/pranav997.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My research lies at the intersection of machine learning, quantum computing, and condensed matter physics under the supervision of [Roman Krems](https://groups.chem.ubc.ca/krems/).
+My research lies at the intersection of machine learning, quantum computing, and condensed matter physics.
+I am supervised by [Roman Krems](https://groups.chem.ubc.ca/krems/).
 I also enjoy documenting my thoughts on various topics through my blog posts.

 Beyond academics, you can find me on a hike, playing cricket or spending quality time with friends and family.